 Crash

-The crash was actually planned for 2020, billed as a Janet Jackson-inspired record, but due to COVID, it was pushed behind her pandemic album How I’m Feeling Now.
+Crash was planned for 2020, billed as a Janet Jackson-inspired record.
+Due to COVID, it was pushed behind her pandemic album How I’m Feeling Now.
 It’s already XCX’s most successful record on the charts, reaching number one in the UK and Australia.
 It’s a deserved success for a fun and fast-moving record – while not every tune is great, the fast pace makes it more than the sum of its parts.

-If anything, it’s the lead single that’s a little underwhelming – ‘Good Ones’ is fine, but feels more like a routine album cut than the main attraction.
+It probably hasn’t helped the record’s reputation that the lead single is underwhelming.
+‘Good Ones’ is fine, but is more like a routine album cut than the main attraction.
 ‘New Shapes’, with vocal cameos from Christine and the Queens and Caroline Polachek, is much more fun.
 The best stretch of the record is the juxtaposition between the introspection of ‘Break Every Rule’ and the hyper-chorus of ‘Yuck’.

 Charli XCX is always interesting, and it’s nice that a more streamlined album has brought her some mainstream success.